nathanhleung/enlight-ycombinator/README.md

 > // And so on
 > ```

+The evaluation semantics of JavaScript are really the only thing preventing us from defining the Y combinator as we had it originally (`y(f) = f(y(f))`).
+In other languages, it's completely acceptable!

-> In Haskell, a functional language, the Y combinator can be defined as we did above initially:
+> In Haskell, a functional language, the Y combinator _can_ be defined as we did above initially:
 > `y(f) = f(y(f))`.
 > The reason this is possible is because Haskell's evaluation semantics are different &mdash; Haskell is a lazy language.
 By default, it doesn't fully evaluate expressions until they are truly needed.
 >